rvraj26/Assignment11.1_RajVarada/README.md

 ## Methodology

 The CRISP-DM Methodology was used for this exercise.
-In the Data Understanding and Data Preparation steps, several insights were gained and we were able to drop columns and outlier rows.
+In the Data Understanding and Data Preparation steps, several insights were gained, which was used for feature selection.
+Based on the data analysis, a few features that would not impact the results were dropped, and same with the outlier entries.
 The data was also cleaned up to remove outliers, and some columns with high cardinality were reduced to a lower cardinality.
-In the modeling step, grid searches were perfomed using various hyperparameters and estimators.
+The data was then preprocessed to address missing values, encoding categorical variables, and scaling numerical features before finally splitting data into training and test sets.
+Next in the model building, two linear models - linear and ridge regression and one non-linear model - decision tree was used.
+The model is evaluated usin mean square error (MSE).

 ## Data Understanding